 Change the first paragraph as follows

-This element is placed in a Probe Request frame to request that the responding STA include the requested information in the Probe Response frame.
+This element is placed in a Probe Request frame or Information Request frame to request that the responding STA include the requested information in the Probe Response frame or Information Response frame, respectively.
 The format of the element is as shown in Figure 8-132 (Request element).

 Change the third paragraph as follows

-The Requested Element IDs are the list of elements that are requested to be included in the Probe Response frame.
+The Requested Element IDs are the list of elements that are requested to be included in the Probe Response or Information Response frame.
 The Requested Element IDs are listed in order of increasing element ID.
-The Requested Element IDs within a Request element should not include an element ID that corresponds to an element that will be included in the Probe Response frame even in the absence of the Request element, or will be excluded from the Probe Response frame even in the presence of the Request element per the notes in Table 8-42 (Non-AP STA usage of QoS, CFPollable, and CF-Poll Request).
+The Requested Element IDs within a Request element transmitted in a Probe Request frame should not include an element ID that corresponds to an element that will be included in the Probe Response frame even in the absence of the Request element, or will be excluded from the Probe Response frame even in the presence of the Request element per the notes in Table 8-42 (Non-AP STA usage of QoS, CFPollable, and CF-Poll Request).
+The Requested Element IDs within a Request element transmitted in an Information Request frame do not include an element ID that corresponds to an element that will be included in the Information Response frame even in the absence of the Request element, as shown in Table 8-375 [in D3.4].
 A given element ID is included at most once among the Requested Element IDs.

 8.6.20.5 Information Response frame format